Nicole I. Torres, PhD, LICSW

 Bellingham, WA 98225

 Welcome and thank you for your interest in my services.
 I have over 10 years of experience in various counseling roles.
 I provide culturally sensitive/cross-cultural counseling that is holistic and person-centered.
-I largely work with people who are working on issues such as anxiety, depression, trauma, relationship issues, life transitions, psychospiritual issues, and other mental and emotional health challenges.
-I work from the perspective that we all have the capacity to heal and need encouragement on the path to healing, wholeness, and liberation.
+I largely work with people who are working on issues such as anxiety, depression, trauma, relationship issues, life transitions, psychospiritual issues, and other challenges to a person’s wellbeing.
+We all have the capacity to heal and need encouragement on the path to healing, wholeness, and liberation.
 I am here to walk with you on your journey.
 My areas of expertise include: trauma, anxiety and depression, life transitions, and coaching.
 I am an EMDR trained (Eye Movement Desensitization and Reprocessing) therapist and a Reiki practitioner.

 - Culturally responsive/multicultural counseling